bolderbrush10/SearchlightAssault/README.md

 _sl-defines.lua_          - miscellaneous static definitions such as turret range, colors, etc. Shared between most files.

-_control.lua_             - handles event registrations & filtering, calls behavior from the control-*.lua files
+_control.lua_             - handles event registrations & filtering, calls behavior from the control-\*.lua files
-_control-searchlight.lua_ - controls foe seeking behavior, range-boosting behavior, etc. Interacts with other control-* files.
+_control-gestalt.lua_     - controls foe seeking behavior, range-boosting behavior, etc. Interacts with other control-\* files
-_control-turtle.lua_      - behaviors for the dummy-entity that the searchlight "attacks" to render a light at surface locations
+_control-searchlight.lua_ - behaviors for the searchlight itself when created / alarms are raised, etc _control-tunion.lua_      - behaviors for range-boosting turrets and filtering incompatible turrets per mod settings _control-turtle.lua_      - behaviors for the dummy-entity that the searchlight "attacks" to render a light at surface locations
 _control-forces.lua_      - sets up the forces assigned to hidden entities and handles force migrations _control-items.lua_       - converts items in blueprints to the base versions of boosted turrets _control-common.lua_      - data structures to be shared across control-* files and functions for maintaining them

-_sl-util.lua_             - math functions, copying functions, and other miscellaneous functions
+_sl-relation.lua_         - a simple matrix to help track relations between turrets, foes, and searchlights _sl-util.lua_             - math functions, copying functions, and other miscellaneous functions

 _info.json_        - information to display in the mod portal webpage, plus version / mod dependency information _data.lua_         - lists which files the mod manager should read to build & modify prototypes _data-updates.lua_ - reads what turrets OTHER MODS have put into the game and generates extended-range versions of their prototypes
-                    (this allows a searchlight to "boost" any given turret's range) If another mod creates its own turrets in its own data-updates.lua or data-final-fixes.lua files, then searchlights are probably not going to be able to boost that mod's turrets.
+                    (this allows a searchlight to "boost" any given turret's range).
+                    If another mod creates its own turrets in its own data-updates.lua or data-final-fixes.lua files, then searchlights are probably not going to be able to boost that mod's turrets.

 Prototypes contain the definitions for a unit's graphics, animations, and stats (such as max health, range, and damage)

-_prototypes/sl-entities.lua_       - prototypes for the searchlight and the turtle _prototypes/sl-graphics.lua_       - pictures, lights, spirites, and animations _prototypes/sl-techItemRecipe.lua_ - details for how to research and craft a searchlight
+_prototypes/sl-entities.lua_       - prototypes for the searchlight, hidden entities such as the turtle, etc _prototypes/sl-graphics.lua_       - pictures, lights, spirites, and animations _prototypes/sl-techItemRecipe.lua_ - details for how to research and craft a searchlight

 _modder-notes.md_ - Useful notes for modders detailing design decisions, known bugs, and TODOs

+_locale/*_ - Translations of the various in-game strings displayed to the player

+_menu-simulations/*_ - Contains small demoes that run during the game's main menu, on a random rotation

+_scenarios/*_ - The latest revision of the Prison Break game mode.
+Of note are the files _sl_silobreak.py_ and _sl_prisonbreak.py_, which contain scenario-specific logic, events, and win conditions.

 #### Design Decisions & Discussion